Informal and Privatized Transit: Incentives, Efficiency and Coordination: Numerical Experiments

 \section{Numerical Experiments}

-This section presents numerical experiments based on a real-world case study of an informal transit system in Nalasopara, India, where shared auto-rickshaws serve nearly 100,000 riders daily.
-Our empirical results demonstrate that, although real-world inefficiencies in cumulative driver profit and rider welfare do not reach the worst-case levels given by our PoA bounds, the profit and welfare ratios under operational data from this system remain meaningfully bounded away from 1.
-We further extend this analysis to a Stackelberg routing setting, which demonstrates the efficacy of our LPF and L-NCF algorithms.
-Taken together, our numerical results underscore the importance of incorporating the incentives of informal and privatized operators into public transit planning.
-In the following, we describe the methodology to calibrate our model parameters based on data from Nalasopara's informal transit system in Section~\ref{subsec:setup-calibration} and present our results in Section~\ref{subsec:numerical-results}.
+This section presents numerical experiments based on a real-world case study of an informal transit system in Nalasopara, India, where shared auto-rickshaws serve nearly 90,000 riders daily.
+Our results under the existing route-level fares in Nalasopara's system demonstrate that, although real-world inefficiencies in cumulative driver profit and rider welfare do not reach the worst-case levels given by our PoA bounds, the profit and welfare ratios under operational data from this system remain meaningfully bounded away from 1.
+We further examine a setting in which the central planner can adjust route-level fares and show that fare optimization has asymmetric effects across objectives, consistent with Section~\ref{sec:price-optimization}.
+In particular, prioritizing rider welfare can eliminate welfare losses from decentralized route choice, but at the expense of low cumulative driver profits.
+Incorporating cumulative driver profit into the fare-setting objective or modest reservation wage constraints substantially improves driver earnings with only modest rider welfare losses, although equilibrium outcomes can remain meaningfully away from the centralized benchmark, as in the fixed-fare setting.
+In the following, we describe the methodology used to calibrate our model parameters from data on Nalasopara's system in Section~\ref{subsec:setup-calibration} and present our results in Section~\ref{subsec:numerical-results}.
+All the code for this section is available at the following \href{https://github.com/djalota/informal_transit}{link}.